-The Companies Act 2013 prescribes a specific procedure for the auditor resignation.
-The Auditor is appointed in the companies under section 130 of the companies act.
-If an auditor wants to resign from his post, he must intimate the registrar of the companies or ROC.
-The intimation should be given within 30 days from the date of resignation with a statement.
-You will learn more about filing this statement in this post.
+The Companies Act 2013 prescribes a specific procedure for auditor resignation.
+The Auditor is appointed in the companies under section 139 of the Companies Act, 2013.
+If an auditor wants to resign from his post, he must intimate the registrar of the companies or ROC in the prescribed form and manner.
+The intimation shall be given within 30 days from the date of resignation with a statement.
+You will learn more about filing this statement (Form ADT-3) in this post.

 This article discusses the formalities required for auditor resignation.
 An auditor must also inform the reasons for the resignation to the ROC.
 After submitting resignation to the company, a procedure is to be carried out by the auditor.
 We have shared here the complete procedure and other related formalities.

-Auditor Resignation Procedure of Filing ADT 3 Form
+Auditor Resignation and Procedure of Filing Form ADT 3

-After giving resignation to the company, an auditor should file a statement in the form of ADT-3 form.
-This statement should be sent to the RoC within 30 days from the date of the resignation.
+After providing a notice for resignation to the company, an auditor shall file a statement in the form of ADT-3 form.
+This statement shall be sent to the RoC within 30 days from the date of the resignation.

-The ADT 3 Form statement should contain the following details.
+The ADT 3 Form statement shall contain the following details.